 CHM 405 Physical Chemistry I (A).
+Prerequisites: MTH 203, PHS 240 and CHM 303.
 The principles of quantum mechanics and their application to the proper description of chemical systems, spectroscopic phenomena, and chemical bonding.
 Three hours of lecture per week.
 3 Cr.
 Fall.

 CHM 406 Physical Chemistry II (A).
 Prerequisite: CHM 405.
 Kinetic-molecular theory of gases; kinetics; thermodynamics, with an introduction to statistical thermodynamics; and applications of thermodynamics to phase equilibria and chemical equilibria.
 Three hours of lecture per week.
 3 Cr.

 CHM 407 Physical Chemistry for the Biological Sciences Lab (A).
+Prerequisites: MTH 202, PHS 240 and CHM 302.
 Designed to expose students to a variety of physical techniques used in the life sciences with particular emphasis on the biophysical characterization of macromolecules.
 Students will also be exposed to the mathematical treatment of data to better understand structure/function relationships (3.25 hours of laboratory per week.)
 1 Cr.
 Spring.

-CHM 408 Physical Methods Laboratory I (A).
-Prerequisites: MTH 203, PHS 202 and CHM 206.
+CHM 408 Physical Chemistry Laboratory I (A).
+Prerequisites: MTH 203, PHS 240 and CHM 303.
 Covers the statistical treatment of data, propagation of errors, graphs, and report writing.
 Requires students to conduct experiments using modern physical measurement techniques, produce written scientific reports, and make oral presentations describing and analyzing the methods and their results.
 Three hours lab per week.
+Offered in the fall.
 1 Cr.
 Fall.